Conduitry/defiler/API.md

 ### `get(path, dependent)`

-Waits for a file or array of files to be ready.
+Wait for a file or array of files to be ready, and retrieve the `File` instance(s).

 - `path` - the path, or array of paths, to wait for to become available
 - `dependent` - _(optional)_ a path of a file to re-process if any of the file or files given in `path` change.
 Typically, this is the path to the file you are currently transforming or generating